Bank stocks plunge resumes as SVB market turmoil continues

 In Germany, the central bank convened its crisis team on Monday to assess the possible fallout on the local market, even as no emergency action was foreseen in Europe.

-A senior European supervisor source told Reuters on Monday that the European Central Bank's Single Supervisory Board had not held any emergency meeting and was not planning to hold one, with its next scheduled gathering due to take place on March 23-24.

-A spokesman for the ECB, which oversees the biggest banks in the eurozone, declined to comment while a spokesman for the Banque de France said it did not have a crisis meeting in the works.

-Still, after marathon talks over the weekend, early on Monday in London HSBC HSBA.L announced it was buying Silicon Valley Bank UK, the British arm of SVB, for 1 pound ($1.21).
+After marathon talks over the weekend, early on Monday in London HSBC HSBA.L announced it was buying Silicon Valley Bank UK, the British arm of SVB, for one pound ($1.21).
 It said the subsidiary had loans of around 5.5 billion pounds and deposits of around 6.7 billion pounds as of March 10.

 While SVB UK is small - HSBC's balance sheet exceeds $2.9 trillion - concerns that SVB's failure would cause Britain's start-up industry to seize up had prompted calls from the sector for government to intervene.